labd/terraform-provider-commercetools/docs/resources/business_unit_division.md

 page_title: "commercetools_business_unit_division Resource - terraform-provider-commercetools"
 subcategory: ""
 description: |-
-  Business Unit type to represent the top level of a business.
+  business unit type to represent the top level of a business.
 Contains specific fields and values that differentiate a Division from the generic BusinessUnit.
-  See also the [Business Unit API Documentation](https://docs.commercetools.com/api/projects/business-units
+  See also the [business unit API Documentation](https://docs.commercetools.com/api/projects/business-units
 ---

 # commercetools_business_unit_division (Resource)

-Business Unit type to represent the top level of a business.
+business unit type to represent the top level of a business.
 Contains specific fields and values that differentiate a Division from the generic BusinessUnit.

-See also the [Business Unit API Documentation](https://docs.commercetools.com/api/projects/business-units
+See also the [business unit API Documentation](https://docs.commercetools.com/api/projects/business-units

 ## Example Usage